Best Software

 Strengths:

-• Deepest Salesforce-native integration available
+• Among the deepest Salesforce-native integrations available

 • Users never leave their existing tools (Salesforce, Office)